 Why cook pork belly in an air fryer?

-Pork belly can be cooked in the oven to crispy perfection, but your oven , and possibly your whole kitchen, will be a mess afterward.
-Cooking pork belly in the air fryer contains the splatter of grease, so cleanup is much easier.
+Pork belly can be cooked in the regular oven to crispy perfection, but the process is guaranteed to make a mess of your oven and kitchen. will be a mess afterward.
+Cooking pork belly in the air fryer keeps the grease splatters inside the air fryer, so cleanup is much easier.

 Air fryer pork belly also cooks faster than pork belly in a traditional oven.
 The air fryer heats up faster and cooks as much as 25 percent faster than a traditional oven.
 And who doesn’t love saving time?
 This air fryer pork belly takes less than 30 minutes from start to finish.